 But if you’re one of the UK’s 4.6 million self-employed people, can you really afford to take a break?
 Or will time away simply lead to you losing regular work?

-Can I afford to take a break?
+Can you afford to take a break?

 After taking months, even years, to build up a good reputation and solid client base, stepping away from the coal face can be tough.
-Plus, there’s the added fear that for medium or longer term projects, by taking a break you are seen as unreliable and short-changing the person you have spent ages winning over.
+Plus, there’s the added fear that for medium or longer-term projects, by taking a break you are seen as unreliable and short-changing the person you have spent ages winning over.

 But by far the biggest issue is finance.
 For most freelancers, if you don’t work, you don’t get paid.
 Taking a holiday also risks taking you out of the marketplace temporarily, so you also lose out on future commissions.